Gwayaboy/DatabaseTesting/README.md

                     @Message = N'The object dbo.RptContactTypes does not exist.'
             END;
         ```
-        c) submit procedure changes and execute the test with SQL Test or by typing and executingt in SSMS
+        c) submit procedure changes and execute the test with SQL Test or by typing and executing in SSMS

         ```TSQL
         EXEC tSQLt.Run '[RptContactTypes].[test to check    RptContactTypes exists]'